HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/security_mongodb_tls.md

 2. You have a valid TLS certificate.
 See [Creating a truststore with a third-party certificate](t_create_truststore.md) for the details.
 3. You have a TLS-enabled MongoDB server.
 For details, refer to the topic [Configure mongod and mongos for TLS/SSL](https://docs.mongodb.com/manual/tutorial/configure-ssl/) in the MongoDB documentation.

-You can enable TLS on a connection to your MongoDB instance in two ways:
+You enable the TLS connection to your MongoDB instance by adding TLS options to the mongo connection URL

--   Adding a parameter in the connection string
--   Using a method in the MongoClientSettings.Builder class

-This topic covers the first method.
 During Sametime Meeting installation, the chatlogging.ini file is created to contain MongoDB server connection information.
 The connection configuration information within the chatlogging.ini file must be modified to include parameters necessary to establish a secure connection.

 The Sametime administrator can specify a custom connection URL to the MongoDB server.
 The CL\_MONGO\_URL configuration parameter can be set with a MongoDB server URL which includes the required settings for the Sametime server to establish a secure connection to the MongoDB server.
 After adding the CL\_MONGO\_URL configuration parameter to the chatlogging.ini file, the default setting is overridden by the settings contained within the URL string.